roopekole/ohte-harjoitustyo/app/documentation/application_requirements.md

 ### The base functionalities

 **Document upload**
-- User can select a document file from from harddrive and upload it to the database
+- User can select a document file from from hard drive and upload it to the database (done as of 22.11.2020)
 - User can give limited amount of classification details pertaining to the document
-- User may upload UNICODE text documents
+- User may upload UNICODE text documents (done as of 22.11.2020)

 **Document browsing, searching and download**
 - User may browse by classification details
-- User may search by classification or the document contents
+- User may search by classification or the document contents (Document content search done as of 22.11.2020)
 - Search results are rated by the best match
+(Done but the rating not displayed)
 - User may download the selected document
+(Almost done :D)

 ### The extensions